Revealed preferences for dynamically inconsistent models: A special model: quasi-hyperbolic discounting and consumption choice.

+Definition \ref{defn:focsrats}(\textit{i}) simply imposes the well-known first-order condition (or Euler equation) for maximizing a discounted utility function.
+FOCs rationalizability for exponential discounting was developed, and applied, by \cite{browning1989nonparametric}.

+Definition~\ref{defn:focsrats}(\textit{ii}) of FOCs rationalizability for sophisticated quasi-hyperbolic discounting was introduced by \cite{blowbrowningcrawford2021}.
+FOCs rationalizability does not connect the numbers $\mu_t$ with the rationalizing instantaneous utility function $u$, so we present the stronger definition~\ref{defn:focsrats}(\textit{iii}) which imposes such a connection by way of Equation~\eqref{eq:strongfocs}.

+\cite{afriat1967construction} shows that the first-order approach is valid for the general model of utility maximization in consumer theory.
+A similar statement is true for exponential discounting.
+It is presented here without proof.

-\begin{proposition} A dataset is FOCs rationalizable by the exponential discounting model iff it is rationalizable by the exponential discounting model.
+\begin{proposition} A dataset is FOCs rationalizable by the exponential discounting model if and only if it is rationalizable by the exponential discounting model.
 Moreover, any FOCs rationalization is also a rationalization as the exponential discounting model. \end{proposition}

-The proof of Proposition~\ref{prop:expdisct} is omitted.
-We note that a similar statement is the main import of \cite{afriat1967construction}, where (non-FOCs) ``rationalization'' does not impose any concavity assumptions.
-As we shall see, the situation is less benign when it comes to the quasi-hyperbolic model.